 Once you’ve launched your brand, what next?
+Building your brand with aligned, conscious marketing.
 First, give yourself a pat on the back, getting to this point has no doubt required focus, persistence and a lot of optimism.
 It’s a huge feat, but the real work has only just begun.

 A large part of being (and growing) a conscious brand is taking conscious action to reinforce your purpose, values and vision consistently.
 A brand requires repetition, consistency and alignment to build share-of-mind and positive association.
 If you’re pursuing a purpose, that purpose needs to guide everything you do, which means every action needs to be considered and steered towards the positive impact your organisation wants to have.

 When it comes to marketing and promotion, instead of talking about strategy or tactics, which you can find ‘top ten tips’ for everywhere, I find it’s more important to talk about the guiding principles for meaningful, positive and purpose-driven communications.

 To understand the importance of good principles, let’s start with the problem we’ve created…

 Since the dawn of time humans have created meaning by telling stories.
 Stories are powerful, they influence societal values and culture.
 Over the past century the quality of our stories has regressed at the hands of businesses chasing short term results.

 We hear thousands of stories a day about how incomplete we are, which has led us to see ourselves as consumers first, and human citizens second.
 It’s driven us to unsustainable consumption, not to mention all the other problems it’s contributed to (we could go as far as obesity, depression, addiction, gambling…).

 Building a conscious brand is about making a choice to stop producing unconscious marketing and treating customers as merely a means to an end.
 Instead, it’s choosing to understand why you exist, and how you make a real difference in people’s lives.